juju/docs/src/en/tut-lxd.md

 groups
 ```

-Your groups may vary, but if `lxd` is absent you can add yourself to the `lxd`
+Your groups may vary, but if `lxd` is absent you can update your group
-group with:
+membership group with:

 ```bash
 newgrp lxd